-A ruthless pirate captures the keeper of a lighthouse, somewhere in north Argentina.
+A ruthless pirate captures the keeper of a lighthouse, in the most southern city in Argentina.
 His goal is obvious and horrific.
 He plans to control the lighthouses signals in a way that the passing ships will be crushed on the rocks.

 Pirates take over a lighthouse on a rocky island.
 They then execute a devious plan to cause ships to run aground, pillaging their wrecks.
 A lone member of the lighthouse crew survives, and he deperately fights their plot.
 A shipwrecked maiden that avoids the pirates slaughter soon complicates the situation.Written by

 John Rutkai <firstname.lastname@example.org>

 6 of 8 people found this review helpful.